Temp Mail Logo

 fo= tag

-Failure reporting options -- which failure types trigger reports
+Failure reporting options.
+Which failure types trigger reports

 ri= tag